MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * `<public-access>` &rarr; Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.

-The above commands is shown with the Bash shell.
+The above command is shown with the Bash shell.
 For other shell types, change the line continuation characters as appropriate.
 For example, for PowerShell, use back tick ("\`").

 > [!NOTE]
 > If you plan on working the PostgreSQL server from your local workstation with tools other than Azure CLI, you'll need to add a firewall rule with the [az postgres flexible-server firewall-rule create][28] command.